Murtaza-arif/all-you-need-to-know-for-data-engineer/data_formats_and_storage/README.md

 # Data Formats and Storage

-This section demonstrates handling various data formats commonly used in data engineering and shows how to convert between different formats.
+This directory contains examples and case studies of different data formats and storage patterns commonly used in data engineering.

 ## Contents